NoorAfaqi/Jokes_Recommender_System/README.md

 ## Contributing

-If you'd like to contribute to this project, please fork the repository and submit a pull request.
-For major changes, open an issue first to discuss what you would like to change.
+If you want to contribute to this project, please fork the repository and submit a pull request.
+Open an issue first for major changes to discuss what you would like to change.

 For questions or feedback, please contact noorafaqi363@gmail.com